CumulusNetworks/docs/content/cumulus-linux-51/Layer-2/Bonding-Link-Aggregation.md

 {{%notice note%}}
 Cumulus Linux enables symmetric hashing by default.
 Make sure that the settings for the source IP (`lag_hash_config.sip`) and destination IP (`lag_hash_config.dip`) fields match, and that the settings for the source port (`lag_hash_config.sport`) and destination port (`lag_hash_config.dport`) fields match; otherwise symmetric hashing disables automatically.
 You can disable symmetric hashing manually in the `/etc/cumulus/datapath/traffic.conf` file by setting `symmetric_hash_enable = FALSE`.
 {{%/notice%}}
+-->

-You can set a unique hash seed for each switch to avoid hash polarization.
-See {{<link url="Equal-Cost-Multipath-Load-Sharing-Hardware-ECMP#configure-a-unique-hash-seed" text="Configure a Unique Hash Seed">}}.
+You can also set a unique hash seed for each switch to avoid hash polarization.
+See {{<link url="Equal-Cost-Multipath-Load-Sharing-Hardware-ECMP#unique-hash-seed" text="Unique Hash Seed">}}.

 ## Create a Bond